We work for a more playful London

 Garfield Weston Foundation

-To do excellent and innovative projects, an organisation needs a strong core.
+For London Play to be able to support play providers and enablers across the capital, to advocate for play and to develop innovative projects, we need a strong core.
 With the vast majority of our funding committed to direct project delivery, we are really grateful to have some of our core costs covered by the Garfield Weston Foundation.
-As we emerge from the worst of the pandemic, this will help provide the stability needed to launch new exciting projects and plan strategically for the future.
+Thank you!

 Mayor of London